modular-network/ethereum-libraries/README.md

 - [In Conclusion](#in-conclusion)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## About Us

-Modular is hitting the ground running in becoming a valuable partner in the Ethereum community.
-Our new website is going up shortly because we just went through an identity crisis.
-[To learn more about Modular on our website, our mission, as well as contributing please click here](https://modular.network "Modular website").

 ## Why Modular Libraries?